superbrothers/kubernetes-docs/docs/user-guide/kubectl/kubectl_autoscale.md

       --password string                Password for basic authentication to the API server --profile string                 Name of profile to capture.
 One of (none|cpu|heap|goroutine|threadcreate|block|mutex|trace) (default "none")
-      --profile-output string          Name of the file to write the profile to (default "profile.pprof") --request-timeout string         The length of time to wait before giving up on a single server request.
+      --profile-output string          Name of the file to write the profile to (default "profile.pprof") --proxy-url string               Proxy URL to use for requests to the API server --request-timeout string         The length of time to wait before giving up on a single server request.
 Non-zero values should contain a corresponding time unit (e.g. 1s, 2m, 3h).
 A value of zero means don't timeout requests. (default "0")
   -s, --server string                  The address and port of the Kubernetes API server
       --tls-server-name string         Server name to use for server certificate validation.
 If it is not provided, the hostname used to contact the server is used